Felipeceballos12/cs50w-finalproject/README.md

 ### User Invoice `/user/invoice`

 This page contains all the purchases made by the user in the past.

-# Files and directories

-- `shopping` - application main directory.
-  - `models` - contains all the models used in the application.
-  - `urls` - all urls used in the application.
-  - `views` - contains all application views.
-  - `admin` - Here the Super User was added to make use of it in models
-  - `static/shopping` - Contains all static content.
-    - `imgs` - images used on the homepage.
-    - `javascript` - all JavaScript files in the project.
-      - `activeCounterToThePages` - call the function "addCartCounter" into the all pages.
-      - `btnMenuHeader.js` - contains the code for the menu button and the display of the links.
-      - `cartStore.js` - contains all the logic for the shopping cart page.
-      - `localStorageData.js` - creation of the Local Storage to add the products to the cart.
-      - `product_view.js` - logic to add products to the cart and "proceed to order", when the cart is added for the first time.
-      - `search.js` - small change in the background color of the header and padding bottom.
-      - `util.js` - function that is used in most scripts.
-    - `style.css` - CSS files.
-  - `template/shopping` - all application templates.
-    - `admin.html` - page to add new clothing products, although only admin users have access to the page.
-    - `cart.html` - page of the products added to the cart.
-    - `index.html` - home page
-    - `invoice.html` - page where all the purchases made by the user are shown.
-    - `layout.html` - layout page used in all other pages.
-    - `login.html` - page to start session, if you have an account
-    - `order.html` - page where the user can buy the products.
-    - `personal_details.html` - page where user information can be modified.
-    - `profile.html` - page that opens the Invoice menu, personal details and logout.
-    - `register.html` - page where you can register a user who does not have an account.
-    - `search.html` - page where we can search for a product of our interest according to the name.
-    - `view_product.html` - page where the selected product is displayed from the category of your interest.
-    - `view_products.html` - page where all the products are displayed according to the category selected by the user.

 # How to run the application